Remortgages

 Max mortgage £270k

-What you’ll need to qualify
+What you’ll typically need

 Proof of income